Learning From the Brier Creek Trench Collapse

 About the Author

 Matthew Healey practices workers’ compensation law in North Carolina for the Law Offices of James Scott Farrin.
-He previously worked for a corporate defense firm, but wanted to fight on behalf of injured workers rather than against them.
-Matthew is a North Carolina State Bar Board Certified Specialist in Workers’ Compensation law and was named “Lawyer of the Year” for Raleigh in 2015, 2017, and 2022 by Best Lawyers in America.a He was also selected to the Best Lawyers in America “Best Lawyers” list for workers’ compensation law every year from 2013-2022.
+He previously worked for a corporate defense firm but left to fight on behalf of injured workers rather than against them.
+Matthew is a North Carolina State Bar Board Certified Specialist in Workers’ Compensation law and was named “Lawyer of the Year” for Raleigh in 2015, 2017, and 2022 by Best Lawyers in America.4 He was also selected to the Best Lawyers in America “Best Lawyers” list for workers’ compensation law every year from 2013-2025.4

 ×